toruneko/lua-resty-upstream/README.md

     make install
 ```

-Because of lua-resty-module implements the interface of lua-upstream-module, you can use [lua-resty-healthcheck](https://github.com/openresty/lua-resty-upstream-healthcheck) to check upstream peer status.
+Because of lua-resty-module implements the interface of lua-upstream-module, and you can use [lua-resty-healthcheck](https://github.com/openresty/lua-resty-upstream-healthcheck) to check upstream peer status.

 Synopsis
 ========